aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 #### Remove old `versionadded` / `versionchanged` notes in the docs

 `versionadded` and `versionchanged` notes for old versions of Wagtail should be removed from the docs.
 These notes are kept for two releases.
-If Wagtail 3.5 had just been released, `versionadded` and `versionchanged` notes from version `3.4` should be dropped.
-This will leave notes for only version 3.5 in the docs, with notes added for 3.6 being added for the next release.
+If Wagtail 6.2 had just been released, `versionadded` and `versionchanged` notes from version `6.1` should be dropped.
+This will leave notes in the docs only for the `stable/6.1.x` and `stable/6.2.x` branches, with notes added for 6.3 being added for the next release (the `main` branch).